Steinberg Diagnostic Medical Imaging

 Redesigning the patient experience for a cutting edge medical imaging center

 SDMI is a medical imaging center based in Las Vegas.
 Their website serves as a central hub where patients learn about services, schedule appointments, and access a secure portal to view and manage their results.
 Physicians also use the site to access resources and refer patients.
+I led a redesign focused on improving navigation, reducing confusion around the patient portal, and creating a more accessible experience overall.

 Services